neondatabase/website/content/docs/guides/grafbase.md

     CREATE TABLE product_visits(id SERIAL PRIMARY KEY, product_id TEXT NOT NULL);
     ```

-  This table stores product page view data that the application uses to dynamically calculate a product price.
+    The `product_visits` table stores product page view data that the application uses to dynamically calculate a product price.

 ## Create the resolvers